 Early tyre wear and disturbed alignment of wheels was a commonly reported problem with the old Indicas.
 As a remedy, the Vista now has a sub-frame construction for mounting the front suspension.
 This not only provides enhanced transverse stiffness but also aids better wheel control.
 Anti-roll bars make an appearance both up front and at the rear to minimize body roll during hard cornering.
 Tata claims to have used a high strength dual phase grade steel in the rear suspension to deal with treacherous Indian road conditions.

 Apart from the engineering evolution, the Vista, to a large extent is also aesthetically superior to the version it replaces.
 The long Peugeot 207-esque headlamps sweeping back towards the windscreen are the most prominent distinguishing elements on the new Indica.
 The smiley grille comprises of honeycomb mesh and now has a horizontal chrome slat above it.
-The indica_vistahuge curvy bumper incorporates a twin-slit horizontal black plastic section than houses the fog lamps on its edges.
+The huge curvy bumper incorporates a twin-slit horizontal black plastic section than houses the fog lamps on its edges.
 A prominent straight crease that initiates from the middle of the fender travels all the way beyond the rear door before culminating just before the tail lamps.
 When looked at straight from the rear, the Vista looks wider and taller than the Indica.
 It forms a somewhat oval shape.
 The wide track and expansive body make the reasonably speced tyres look skinny, making the car look anything but sporty.
 The front, however, looks appealing, and the ‘new Indica’ evoked plenty of interest among pedestrians and other road users who couldn’t stop admiring the Vista’s distinctness even after identifying it as the Indica.

 Inside the cabin, Tata have finally begun doing what they should have done years ago.
 For the first time, the Indica’s cabin doesn’t appear a decade behind its counterparts.
 Following an increasingly popular trend among small cars, the Vista’s instrumentation cluster takes a central position above the dashboard.
 The speedo with white font on a black dial houses a digital readout displaying information like time, odo and trip count as well as engine temperature.
 It is flanked by a tachometer on the right and a fuel gauge on the left.
 The tachometer isn’t very visible from the driver’s position though.
 A functional, though not very upmarket stereo comes standard with the top-of-the-line Aura variant.
 Airbags are not an option yet, but we’re sure Tata will introduce the safety feature soon.